 Several circumstances may compel you to seek compensation through a lawsuit.
 Some of these circumstances include:

-- You have experienced severe injuries causing losses beyond what their insurance policy can cover
+- You have experienced severe injuries, causing losses beyond what the at-fault party’s insurance policy can cover.

-- You believe that the actions of those responsible for your accident were egregious, and want to obtain financial justice beyond what insurance can provide
+- You believe the actions of those responsible for your accident were egregious and want to obtain financial justice beyond what insurance can provide.

 You may have other reasons for bringing a lawsuit after a car accident.
 Whatever your rationale for considering or initiating a lawsuit is, a lawyer can help you complete the legal process.

-Hiring a Lawyer to Help with Your Lawsuit
+Hiring a Lawyer to Help with Your Claim or Lawsuit

-Some of the ways in which a lawyer may help include:
+Some of the ways a lawyer may help include:

 - Obtaining documentation of your injuries